(Updated 6 December 2022)

 - Will there be any changes to how Complex Authority Prescriptions are authorised and provided to a patient?

 - Can a family member collect a prescription on a patient’s behalf; how will this work?
-As is currently the case with paper prescriptions, a family member or agent may collect a prescription for another person by presenting the evidence of prescription or token to the pharmacy.

 - Will electronic prescribing be available to non-PBS registered/approved pharmacies?